 2011-12: Houser skated in the Flyers’ camp before returning to London for a third OHL season.
 He was named the CHL Goalie of the Year as the Knights captured the OHL championship and reached the Memorial Cup.
 Hauser was 46-16 with six shutouts in 62 regular season games and had a 2.47 goals against and .925 save percentage.
 In 19 playoff games he was 16-3 with 1 shutout and had a 2.25 goals against and .928 save percentage.
 In four games at the Memorial Cup he was 2-2 and had a 2.58 goals against and .904 save percentage.
 Houser signed a three-year entry-level contract with the Panthers in July, 2012.

 2012-13: Houser made the jump from juniors to pro hockey as a 20-year-old; playing for the ECHL’s Cincinnati Cyclones.
 Splitting time with former UNH goalie and fellow Panthers’ prospect Brian Foster during the regular season, he was 17-10-2 with 2 shutouts and had a 2.55 goals against and .917 save percentage in 29 games.
 Cincinnati finished first in the North Division and reached the Eastern Conference Finals.
 Houser started all 17 playoff games and was 9-8 with 1 shutout; posting a 2.24 goals against and .915 save percentage.

-Houser’s determination, effort and work ethic have been well-established over his OHL career.
+Houser’s determination, effort and work ethic were well-established during his junior career.
 The former CHL Goaltender of the Year plays an aggressive style in the net and makes big saves by using his excellent reads.
 Though not as tall as the current NHL goaltender model, he battles with the best of them and makes up for physical limitations with superb concentration and a calm demeanor.